uiuc-ling-cl/uiuc-ling-cl.github.io/ling448/syllabus.md

 	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be submitted for grading during the course.

-	All Github repositories associated with assignments in this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, by when all the repositories from the previous year will be deleted.
+	All Github repositories associated with assignments in this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, at which point all the repositories from the previous year will be deleted.
 Therefore, if needed, it is students' responsibility for keeping a copy of their own repositories before they are removed.